Fortified granaries of Aures

-The Fortified granaries of Aures known as "taq'liath" in Shawiya, are a multi-storied defensible structures used for storing crops as well as a refuge during times of conflict.
+The Fortified granaries of Aures known as "taq'liath" in Shawiya, are multi-storied defensible structures used for storing crops as well as a refuge during times of conflict.
 They were described in ancient times by Roman and Arab sources alike.
 11th century Andalusian historian, Al-Bakri, specified that Aures had a large number of fortresses surrounded by water streams, These were dwellings of the Miknasa and Houara Berber tribes. in 1878, the fortresses were rediscovered by French anthropologist Émile Masqueray who produced a picturesque description of these "Eagle nests".

 Etymology

 The term "Guelaa/Kalaa: plural:"taq'liath" is derived from the Arabic word for "citadel" or "fort", Similar structures across North Africa have different names: in the Moroccan Sous region, they are called "Agadir", a loan-word from phoenician that mean "wall", while in southern Tunisia, they are referred to as "ghorfa" meaning "room".
 These variations in terminology highlight the cultural specificity of these structures.